 for the authorities and the public.
 Air quality is often characterized by constructing air quality indices,

-and these indices are used to
+and these indices are used to inform the public.
+The construction of an advanced air quality index is

 usually done by averaging the measured data usually in time and space; hereby important aspects of